Jay-Z, Blue Ivy, Kendrick Lamar appear on new Beyonce album

 Beyonce announced Tuesday that “The Lion King: The Gift,” which will be released Friday, also includes songs with Kendrick Lamar, Childish Gambino, Pharrell, Tierra Whack and Jessie Reyez.

-In the new version of “The Lion King,” in theaters Friday, Beyonce voices the character of Nala.
+In the new version of “The Lion King,” in theaters Friday, Beyonce voices the character of Nala and Gambino, aka Donald Glover, is Simba.
 Beyonce curated and executive produced “The Lion King: The Gift,” which also features collaborations with Burna Boy, Wizkid, Tiwa Savage and 070 Shake.

 Jay-Z appears on the song “Mood 4 Eva.”
 Blue Ivy is featured on “Brown Skin Girl.”